-We examined the methodological quality and results of experimental studies investigating the effects of the type of radiofrequency radiation emitted by handheld cellular telephones.
-We hypothesized that studies would be less likely to show an effect of the exposure if funded by the telecommunications industry, which has a vested interest to portray the use of mobile phones as safe.
-We found that the studies exclusively funded by industry were indeed substantially less likely to report statistically significant effects on a range of endpoints that may be relevant to health.
+We examined the methodologic quality and results of experimental studies investigating the effects of the type of radiofrequency radiation emitted by handheld cellular telephones.
+We hypothesized that studies would be less likely to show an effect of the exposure if funded by the telecommunications industry, which has a vested interest in portraying the use of mobile phones as safe.
+We found that the studies funded exclusively by industry were indeed substantially less likely to report statistically significant effects on a range of end points that may be relevant to health.

-Our findings add to the existing evidence that single source sponsorship is associated with outcomes that favour the sponsors' products (Bekelman et al. 2003; Davidson 1986; Lexchin et al. 2003; Stelfox et al. 1998).
+Our findings add to the existing evidence that single-source sponsorship is associated with outcomes that favor the sponsors' products (Bekelman et al. 2003; Davidson 1986; Lexchin et al. 2003; Stelfox et al. 1998).
 Most previous studies of this issue were based on studies of the efficacy and cost-effectiveness of drug treatments.
-A recent systematic review and meta-analysis showed that studies sponsored by the pharmaceutical industry were about four times more likely to have outcomes favouring the sponsor's drug than studies with other sources of funding (Lexchin et al. 2003).
-The influence of the tobacco industry on the research it funded has also been investigated (Barnes and Bero 1996; Barnes and Bero 1998; Bero 2005).
-To our knowledge this is the first study to examine this issue in the context of exposure to radiofrequency electromagnetic fields.
+A recent systematic review and meta-analysis showed that studies sponsored by the pharmaceutical industry were approximately four times more likely to have outcomes favoring the sponsor's drug than studies with other sources of funding (Lexchin et al. 2003).
+The influence of the tobacco industry on the research it funded has also been investigated (Barnes and Bero 1996, 1998; Bero 2005).
+To our knowledge, this is the first study to examine this issue in the context of exposure to radiofrequency electromagnetic fields.

 Our study has several limitations.
 We restricted our analysis to human laboratory studies.
-This resulted in a more homogenous set of studies but may have reduced the statistical power to demonstrate, or exclude smaller associations.
-The World Health Organisation (WHO) has identified the need for further studies of this type to clarify the effects of radiofrequency exposure on neuroendocrine, neurological and immune systems (Foster and Repacholi 2004).
-We considered including epidemiological studies but found that practically all of them were publicly funded.
-The study's primary outcome, the reporting of statistically significant associations, is a crude measure which ignores the size of reported effects.
-However, the same trends were found when assessing the authors' conclusions in the abstracts.
+This resulted in a more homogenous set of studies, but may have reduced the statistical power to demonstrate or exclude smaller associations.
+The WHO has identified the need for further studies of this type to clarify the effects of radiofrequency exposure on neuroendocrine, neurologic, and immune systems (Foster and Repacholi 2004).
+We considered including epidemiologic studies but found that practically all of them were publicly funded.
+The study's primary outcome-the reporting of statistically significant associations-is a crude measure that ignores the size of reported effects.
+However, we found the same trends when assessing the authors' conclusions in the abstracts.